Project Description

 This will be the sixth year that we have visited this wonderful spectacle, and every year just gets better and better.
 In our opinion, the months of Late August and September are the sweet spot to capture the migration in all its glory, with fewer cars around than there are in peak season – August.
 Nature is unpredictable, but we have always had successful safaris in the Mara at this time of year.

 The great migration photo safari starts with the group meeting up at our hotel in Nairobi for a first-night dinner and a chance to meet your fellow travellers.
-The hotel that we use has been chosen is for its position between the international airport where you will arrive and the domestic terminal of Wilson Airport which you depart to the Masai Mara from the following morning.
+The hotel that we use has been chosen for its position between the international airport where you will arrive and the domestic terminal of Wilson Airport, from where you will depart to the Masai Mara the following morning.

-We head to Wilson airport early in the morning to board our private chartered flight to the Masai Mara.
-We have made the decision to charter all of our flights to maximise the time that we have and also to allow for extra baggage and camera gear for the group.
+We head to Wilson Airport early in the morning to board our private chartered flight to the Masai Mara.
+We have decided to charter all of our flights to maximise the time that we have and also to allow for extra baggage and camera gear for the group.

-Along with potential crossings the big cats are always a prime photographic target in the Mara and we will spend lots of time with the resident prides of lions as well as the resident leopards and cheetah coalitions.
+Along with potential crossings, the big cats are always a prime photographic target in the Mara and we will spend lots of time with the resident pride of lions as well as the resident leopards and cheetah coalitions.
 The open plains of The Mara always deliver!

 In the evenings we will have use of a dedicated editing area with a projector and screen for sharing images among the group.
 The Pangolin Photo Hosts will be on hand to help with post-production and editing of images in these sessions.